kalpana614/Page-View-Time-Series-Visualizer-Python/README.md

 # Page-View-Time-Series-Visualizer-Python
 This project involves visualizing time series data using various charts and libraries like Pandas, Matplotlib, and Seaborn.
 You will be working with a dataset containing the number of daily page views on the freeCodeCamp.org forum from May 9, 2016, to December 3, 2019.
 The visualizations will help you identify patterns, trends, and growth on a yearly and monthly basis.

+## Getting Started

+To start working on this project, follow these steps:

+1. Import the project on [Replit](https://replit.com/).
+2. In the Replit environment, you will see a `.replit` window.
+Select "Use run command" and click the "Done" button.

 ## Tasks

 1. **Data Import and Cleaning**: